Apple unveils new iPhones, Apple Watches and AirPods - KTVZ

 Throughout the event, Apple appeared to alternate between pitching its suite of products as tools for living our best lives and also for avoiding any number of ills that may befall customers in an uncertain world, ranging from car crashes to getting stranded in the wild.

 Apple announced several new Apple Watch models, including a higher-end version that costs $799 and is designed to support the needs of a rarefied group of outdoor enthusiasts.
-At the same time, it added an option for its watches to detect when a user has been in a car crash as well as a satellite connectivity feature for phones, which is intended to help people communicate when their cell service isn’t working.
+It also added an option for its watches to detect when a user has been in a car crash, as well as a satellite connectivity feature for phones, which is intended to help people communicate when their cell service isn’t working.

 Here are the big highlights from the event: